snes9xgit/snes9x/win32/docs/readme-windows.txt

 collaboration of their earlier attempts at SNES emulation (Snes96 and Snes97.)
-Over the years the project has grown and has collected some of the greatest talent in the emulation community (at least of the SNES variety) some of which have been listed in the credits section, others have helped but have been loss in the course of time.
+Over the years the project has grown and has collected some of the greatest talent in the emulation community (at least of the SNES variety) some of which have been listed in the credits section, others have helped but have been lost in the course of time.

 Why Emulate the SNES?
 ---------------------
 Well, there are many reasons for this.
 The main reason is for nostalgic purposes.
-In this day and age, it's hard to find an SNES and many good games.
+In this day and age, it's hard to find a SNES and many good games.
 Plus, many of us over the course of time have lost our beloved consoles (may they R.I.P) but still have our original carts.
 With no other means to play them, we turn to emulators.
 Besides this there are many conveniences of doing this on